AG-WDS/3W-Pro/README.md

 # YOLO-EMA: Efficient Mamba Attention Enhanced YOLOv10 for Real-time Detection and Segmentation of Winter Wheat Weeds on Edge AI Platforms

-# 3W-pro

-Dataset and Code for Winter Wheat Weed Detection and Segmentation
+Dataset and Code for Deep Learning based Winter Wheat Weed (3W) Detection and Segmentation

+# DATA and CODE Usage
+> [!IMPORTANT]
-Note: The dataset and code are restricted to validation and comparative analysis.
+> **Restrictions:** The shared dataset and code are restricted to validation and comparative analysis.
 Any use of this data for independent publications is prohibited in the absence of additional licensing or permissions.

 # Dataset
 **3W-Pro**: